act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

 ## Expectation

 The `content` attribute of the test target:
-- do not have the property `user-scalable` or it is set to `yes`
+- does not have the property `user-scalable` or it is set to `yes`
-- do not have the property `maximum-scale`
+- does not have the property `maximum-scale`

 ## Assumptions

-- There may be some inconsistencies with how different browser vendors interpret `<meta name="viewport">`.
+_There are currently no assumptions._

 ## Accessibility Support

-_There are no major accessibility support issues known for this rule._
+- There may be some inconsistencies with how different browser vendors interpret `<meta name="viewport">`.

 ## Background